gatsbyjs/gatsby/docs/docs/how-to/previews-deploys-hosting/deploying-to-iis.md

 ### wwwroot

-Deploying to IIS is mostly copy & paste.
-After `gatsby build`, copy the contents of the `public/` folder into the `wwwroot` folder of your IIS web.
+Deploying to IIS is a matter of running `gatsby build` and copying the contents of your local `public` folder to the `wwwroot` folder of your IIS web server.

 ### Caching